Quramy/vim-js-pretty-template/README.md

 # vim-js-pretty-template

-A Vim plgin to highlight JavaScript's [Template Strings](http://tc39wiki.calculist.org/es6/template-strings/) contents in other FileType syntax rule which you want.
+A Vim plugin to highlight JavaScript's [Template Strings](http://tc39wiki.calculist.org/es6/template-strings/) contents in other `FileType` syntax rule which you want.

 ```js
 var htmlTempl = `